Building a Melrose Community Together

 Observations by our psychologists and conversations with government stakeholders have found that residential care is still very much required and relevant for children and young persons in Singapore.

-- Increased number of Children and Young Persons needing residential, psychological or specialised therapy services due to rise in population coupled with child abuse & neglect cases.
+- Increased number of Children and youths needing residential, psychological or specialised therapy services due to rise in population coupled with child abuse & neglect cases.

 - Increased case complexities due to more mature society yet specialised therapy services are not readily available in the local community.